lowRISC/lowrisc-site/content/docs/ariane-v0.7/tutorial.md

 * Andrew Waterman and a large team now at SiFive developed the Rocket CPU
 * Manuel Montecelo, Karsten Merker and Aurelien Jarno developed the Debian port to RISCV (https://wiki.debian.org/RISC-V#Creating_a_riscv64_chroot_from_a_merged_repository_with_debootstrap) and all assisted with debugging the bootstrap procedure on LowRISC.
 * Ang Li of Princeton University (angl@princeton.edu) provided the new SD-Card block interface hardware
-* Florian Zaruba and the pulp-platform team at ETH Zurich developed and released the Ariane SystemVerilog core
+* Florian Zaruba and the pulp-platform team at ETH Zurich developed and released the Ariane System-Verilog core
+* The QPSI peripheral was adapted from a design written by Ilia Sergachev.
+* The riscv set_ir command to set IR value for JTAG registers was contributed by Darius Rad <darius@bluespec.com>

 ### Other useful sources of information